 The men continued their journey around India and the Bodhisatta convinced the king all women were the same.
 When they returned home the king spared the queen’s life, but had her evicted from the palace and chose a new chief queen.
-The cripple was sent away too and the rose apple branch over the wall was cut off.
+The loathsome man was sent away too, and the rose apple branch over the wall was cut off.

 In the Lifetime of the Buddha